UNCLASSIFIED (U)

 c.
 Any AIS user discovering or suspecting incidents of fraud, misuse, unauthorized disclosure of information, destruction or unauthorized modification of data, or unauthorized access attempts must immediately report the incident to the ISSO or RSO or PSO.
 The ISSO, data center manager, and system manager must provide the RSO or PSO with technical assistance and advice if an investigation is required.

 d.
 If an incident indicates unauthorized disclosure, modification, destruction, or misuse of AIS resources, the data center manager and the system manager must immediately make a full backup copy of the AIS for review.
 Domestically, the ISSO must report these events to appropriate Department application developers and DS/CTS.
-Abroad, the ISSO must report these events to the RSO or PSO, appropriate Department application developers, the RCSO or RIMC, DS/CTS, and IRM/FO/ITI/SI via telegram.
+Abroad, the ISSO must report these events to the RSO or PSO, appropriate Department application developers, the RCSO or RIMC, DS/CTS, and DT/FO/ITI/SI via telegram.
 The ISSO must make the AIS backup available for review and provide the RSO or PSO with technical assistance and advice if an investigation is required.
 If necessary, the ISSO may order that all AIS operations be halted.

 12 FAM 632.1-8 Violations and Infractions